furunoluiza/push_swap/README.md

 		</tr>
 		<tr>
 			<td align="center">pa</td>
-			<td>push a - take the first element at the top of b and put it at the top of a.
+			<td>push a - Take the first element at the top of b and put it at the top of a.
 Do nothing if b is empty.</td>
 		</tr>
 		<tr>
 			<td align="center">pb</td>
-			<td>push b - take the first element at the top of a and put it at the top of b.
+			<td>push b - Take the first element at the top of a and put it at the top of b.
 Do nothing if a is empty.</td>
 		</tr>
 		<tr>
 			<td align="center">ra</td>
-			<td>rotate a - shift up all elements of stack a by 1.
+			<td>rotate a - Shift up all elements of stack a by 1.
 The first element becomes the last one.</td>
 		</tr>
 		<tr>
 			<td align="center">rb</td>
-			<td>rotate b - shift up all elements of stack b by 1.
+			<td>rotate b - Shift up all elements of stack b by 1.
 The first element becomes the last one.</td>
 		</tr>
 		<tr>
 			<td align="center">rr</td>